-The Master of Education in Special Education for graduates whose degree is not in special education is to prepare them with the knowledge and skills required to teach students who have disabilities; the degree will then help them develop knowledge and skills required to conduct comprehensive assessments as Educational Diagnosticians.
+The Master of Education in Special Education for graduates who are not already certified to teach special education will prepare them with the knowledge and skills required to provide leadership on their campuses and in their communities in providing services for students who have disabilities.
+The degree will then help them develop knowledge and skills in a specialized area; this specialization may lead to the Educational Diagnostician certification.
+Other specializations may be selected through consultation with the Graduate Coordinator.